Lucinda, Queensland: Geography

 The town of Dungeness is 1.6 km by road north-west of the town of Lucinda.
 Dungeness takes its name from Dungeness Creek, which, in turn, was named after headland Dungeness on the coast of Kent, England.
 Unlike the town of Lucinda, Dungeness faces west onto the Enterprise Channel.

+Climate

+Lucinda has a relatively dry tropical savanna climate (Köppen: Aw) with a hot wet season from November to April and a very warm dry season from May to October.
+The wettest recorded day was 16 December 2018 with 390.4 mm of rainfall.
+Extreme temperatures ranged from 38.5 C on 20 February 2019 to 11.2 C on 20 July 1985.